mlabs-haskell/awesome-plutus/README.md

 ## FAQ

-Q: Where can I find haskell libraries I can use with Plutus.
+Q: Where can I find Haskell libraries I can use with Plutus.
 A: We recommend https://hoogle.haskell.org - which allows you to search for functions by type.
-   Please keep in mind that Plutus on-chain code will only support a subset of haskell.
+   Please keep in mind that Plutus on-chain code will only support a subset of Haskell.
    You might also want to take a look at [awesome-haskell](https://github.com/krispo/awesome-haskell#readme)

 Q: How can I write/run Plutus code today?